Herbse/LauraBot/WIKI/ChatScript-Fact-Manual.md

     ^delete(@1)

 all facts in `@1` will be deleted and the set erased.
-You can also delete an individual fact who's id is sitting on some variable
+You can also delete an individual fact whose id is sitting on some variable

     ^delete($$f)